andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_05_OpenScienceGrid.rst

 .. warning::

   fsurf has been deprecated and is no longer supported; the Open Science Grid will no longer be creating accounts for new users.
-I have kept the following tutorial available in order to illustrate how jobs are submitted to a supercomputer - this may be superseded by a tutorial about using another supercomputer, such as Michigan's Flux computer.
+I have kept the following tutorial available in order to illustrate how jobs are submitted to a supercomputer - this may be superseded by a tutorial about using another supercomputer, such as Michigan's "Great Lakes" supercomputer.

 =====================
 FreeSurfer Tutorial #5: Using the Open Science Grid